Everson Griffen: Personal life

 Griffen and his wife, Tiffany, have three sons.
 Their oldest son, Greyson, was born in 2013 and their second son, Ellis, was born in 2015.
 Their third and youngest son, Sebastian Gregory, was born on November 23, 2017.

 On Thursday, September 20, 2018, Griffen and his agent were sent a letter from the Minnesota Vikings, stating that he would not be allowed back with the team until he underwent a mental health evaluation.
 Two days later, on Saturday, September 22, Griffen was involved in an incident at Hotel Ivy where he had allegedly threatened to shoot someone because he was not allowed in his room.
 On September 25, 2018, it was revealed that Griffen was taken to the hospital for a mental health evaluation.

 Early on the morning of November 24, 2021, Griffen called 911, claiming that intruders were attempting to enter his home.
 He posted several videos on Instagram, in which he showed a pistol that he claimed his teammate Dalvin Cook had helped him purchase.
 Police were unable to find any intruders in the vicinity of Griffen's residence, but Griffen initially refused to leave his home; after several hours of contact with both law enforcement and team psychologists from the Vikings, he finally left his home around 2:30 PM CST (20:30 UTC), and was transported to a health care facility.
 On December 3, 2021, Griffen revealed that he had been diagnosed with bipolar disorder.

+On July 23, 2023, Griffen was arrested in Chanhassen, Minnesota, for 4th degree driving under the influence (DWI).
+Griffen was booked in the Carver County Jail and was released an hour later.

+On May 30, 2024, Griffen was arrested for DWI and cocaine possession in Minneapolis, Minnesota after driving 82 MPH in a 55 MPH zone.
+This would be Griffen's second DWI charge within the past year.
+In addition, Griffen also had two petty misdemeanor convictions between the time of his two as well, including for in incident on October 28, 2023, where he crashed his car into a fence and gazebo in Mound, Minnesota and for an incident on December 7, 2023, where he was driving 55 in a 30 speed zone.
+In his plea deal for his second petty misdemeanor conviction, Griffen had his driver's license revoked and was ordered to commit no alcohol-related or careless driving offenses.